-Competition in the traditional heat and energy recovery ventilator market remains strong which depresses margins in this market segment.
+Competition in the traditional heat and energy recovery ventilator market continues to increase which depresses margins in this market segment.

-Sales of the Company's small split make up air unit designed to control humidity and temperature in smaller applications continues to grow.
-Sales of these units commenced in 2019/20 and grew further this past year.
+Sales of the Company's small split make up air unit designed to control humidity and temperature in smaller non critical applications, commenced in 2019/20 and continue to grow.